a5632645/dev-plugins/readme.md

 # Green-Vocoder
 Real time music vocoder based on variable methods.
 **Burg-LPC**: modified leaky add based burg linear prediate vocoder, 0 latency!.
-**RLS-LPC**: recursion least square linear prediate vocoder, high resonance but cpu heary.
+**RLS-LPC**: recursion least square linear prediate vocoder, better than burg-lpc but takes lot's of cpu
 **STFT-Vocoder**: unique fft Algorithm, from clear to noisy sound.
 **Channel-Vocoder**: bandpass filter classic implemension.
+> [!WARN]
+> The channel vocoder volume will explode in some parameters, please pay attension when you adjust parameters to protect your sound device and ear!.

-**Ensemble**: cubic interpolation ensemble gives a chrous-like(or unison) sound.
+**Ensemble**: An up to 16-vocices ensemble gives a chrous-like(or unison) sound.
 > [!NOTE]
 > This project is still under development.
 # GUI